 EWS Fail-to-Deliver

-iShares MSCI Singapore ETF (EWS) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $823.1M, listed on AMEX, carrying a beta of 0.60 to the broader market.
-The iShares MSCI Singapore ETF seeks to track the investment results of an index composed of Singaporean equities. public since 1996-03-18.
+iShares MSCI Singapore ETF (EWS) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $921.0M, listed on AMEX, carrying a beta of 0.55 to the broader market.
+This iShares exchange-traded fund aims to replicate the financial performance of an equity index that is primarily made up of stocks from Singaporean companies. public since 1996-03-18.

 Fail-to-deliver (FTD) data from the SEC tracks settlement failures where shares were not delivered within the standard settlement period.
 Persistent FTDs may indicate naked short selling or settlement issues and are monitored by regulators.